 \begin{enumerate} \item[T0] The coproduct of $I$ copies of $T$, denoted by $T^{(I)}$, is the same in $\mathcal{A}$ and $\mathcal{D}(\mathcal{A})$, for each set $I$; \item[T1] $\text{Ext}_\mathcal{A}^k(T,T^{(I)})=0$, for all integers $k>0$ and all sets $I$; \item[T2] The projective dimension of $T$ is $\leq n$; \end{enumerate} We will say that $T$ is a \emph{$n$-tilting object} if it is partial $n$-tilting and, in addition, the following condition holds:

-\begin{enumerate} \item[T3] There is a generating class $\mathcal{G}$ of $\mathcal{A}$ such that, for each $G\in\mathcal{G}$, there is an exact sequence $0\rightarrow G\longrightarrow T^0\longrightarrow T^1\longrightarrow ...\longrightarrow T^n\rightarrow 0$, where all the $T^k$ are in $\text{Add}(T)$. \end{enumerate} We will say that $T$ is a \emph{(partial) tilting object} of $\mathcal{A}$ when it is (partial) $n$-tilting, for some $n\in\mathbb{N}$.
+\begin{enumerate} \item[T3] There is a generating class $\mathcal{G}$ of $\mathcal{A}$ such that, for each $G\in\mathcal{G}$, there is an exact sequence $0\longrightarrow G\longrightarrow T^0\longrightarrow T^1\longrightarrow \cdots\longrightarrow T^n\longrightarrow 0$, where all the $T^k$ are in $\text{Add}(T)$. \end{enumerate} We will say that $T$ is a \emph{(partial) tilting object} of $\mathcal{A}$ when it is (partial) $n$-tilting, for some $n\in\mathbb{N}$.
 Finally, a \emph{classical (partial) tilting} object of $\mathcal{A}$ will be a (partial) tilting object which is compact as an object of $\mathcal{D}(\mathcal{A})$. \end{opr}

 \begin{rems} \begin{enumerate} \item We will see in the proof of Theorem \ref{teor.characterization of tilting objects} that we could have chosen any $m\in\mathbb{N}$ in condition T3.
-That is, '$n$-tilting object' is synonymous of 'tilting object of projective dimension $\leq n$'. \item The reader will have noted a strange condition T0 in Definition \ref{def.(partial) tilting object}.
-This condition is always satisfied when $\mathcal{A}$ is AB4 (e.g. a Grothendieck category).
-We could have chosen to define a notion of partial tilting object in $\mathcal{A}$ by replacing conditions 0 and 1 by the condition that $\text{Hom}_{\mathcal{D}(\mathcal{A})}(T,T^{*(I)}[k])=0$, for all integers $k>0$ and all sets $I$, where $T^{*(I)}$ denotes the coproduct of $I$ copies of $T$ in $\mathcal{D}(\mathcal{A}$).
-But some of the nice properties disappear.
-For instance, the description of the aisle of the associated t-structure given in Corollary \ref{cor.partial tilting are presilting} below need not be true. \item The reader is invited to define the dual notions of \emph{(partial) $n$-cotilting object} and \emph{(partial) cotilting object}, which make sense in any abelian category $\mathcal{A}$ such that $\mathcal{D}(\mathcal{A})$ has Hom sets and arbitrary products.
+That is, `$n$-tilting object' is synonymous with `tilting object of projective dimension $\leq n$'. \item Condition T0 is always satisfied when $\mathcal{A}$ is AB4 (e.g. a Grothendieck category).
+We could have chosen to define a notion of partial tilting object in $\mathcal{A}$ by replacing conditions T0 and T1 by the condition that $\text{Hom}_{\mathcal{D}(\mathcal{A})}(T,T^{*(I)}[k])=0$, for all integers $k>0$ and all sets $I$, where $T^{*(I)}$ denotes the coproduct of $I$ copies of $T$ in $\mathcal{D}(\mathcal{A}$).
+But some of the nice properties would disappear.
+For instance, the description of the aisle of the associated t-structure given in Corollary \ref{cor.partial tilting are presilting} below would not be necessarily true. \item The reader is invited to define the dual notions of \emph{(partial) $n$-cotilting object} and \emph{(partial) cotilting object}, which make sense in any abelian category $\mathcal{A}$ such that $\mathcal{D}(\mathcal{A})$ has $\text{Hom}$ sets and arbitrary products.
 We also leave to him/her the statements of the results dual to those which will be proved in the rest of the section for (partial) tilting objects. \end{enumerate} \end{rems}